Crown Jewels of the United Kingdom: Consort crowns

-After George V's death, Mary continued wearing the crown (without its arches) as a queen mother, so the Crown of Queen Elizabeth was created for Queen Elizabeth, wife of George VI, and later known as the Queen Mother, to wear at their coronation in 1937.
+After George V's death, Mary continued wearing the crown (without its arches) as a queen mother, so the Crown of Queen Elizabeth was created for Elizabeth Bowes-Lyon, later known as the Queen Mother, to wear at her coronation in 1937.
 It is the only British crown made entirely out of platinum, and was modelled on Queen Mary's Crown, but has four half-arches instead of eight.
-The crown is decorated with about 2,800 diamonds, most notably the Koh-i-Noor in the middle of the front cross.
+The crown is decorated with about 2,800 diamonds, with the Koh-i-Noor in the middle of the front cross.
 It also contains a replica of the 22.5 carat Lahore Diamond given to Queen Victoria by the East India Company in 1851, and a 17.3 carat diamond given to her by Abdülmecid I, Sultan of the Ottoman Empire, in 1856.
 The crown was laid on top of the Queen Mother's coffin in 2002 during her lying in state and funeral.
-The crowns of Queen Alexandra and Queen Mary now feature crystal replicas of the Koh-i-Noor, which has been the subject of repeated controversy, with governments of both India and Pakistan claiming to be the diamond's rightful owners and demanding its return ever since gaining independence from the UK.
+The crowns of Queen Alexandra and Queen Mary feature crystal replicas of the Koh-i-Noor, which has been the subject of repeated controversy, with governments of both India and Pakistan claiming to be the diamond's rightful owners and demanding its return ever since gaining independence from the UK.

-In February 2023, it was officially announced that Queen Camilla would be crowned using Queen Mary's Crown at her coronation with Charles III on 6 May 2023.
-Planned alterations include re-setting the crown with the original Cullinan diamonds, and removing four of its eight half-arches.
+Queen Camilla was crowned using Queen Mary's crown at her coronation with Charles III on 6 May 2023.
+Alterations included re-setting the crown with the original Cullinan diamonds and reducing the number of half-arches from eight to four.
+The Cullinan V brooch replaced the Koh-i-Noor and a new purple velvet cap was also fitted into the crown.
+It was officially renamed Queen Camilla's Crown in January 2025.